Bentresh stela: Text

 The text consists of 28 lines, begins with the titles of Ramesses, then recounts the story: When His Majesty traveled to Naharin, the Prince of Bakhtan gave him his eldest daughter in marriage.
 The pharaoh named the girl Neferure (she was possibly modeled on Ramesses' foreign Great Royal Wife Maathorneferure) and made her his queen.
 In the 23rd regnal year the Pharaoh received news that Neferure's younger sister Bentresh became ill.
 Ramesses sent her the wise scribe Djehutyemheb to heal her, but he didn't succeed, because the girl was seized by a demon.
 The Prince of Bakhtan asked the Pharaoh to send a god.
 Ramesses asked the help of Khonsu-Neferhotep who gave his magical protection to Khonsu-Pairsekher, whose statue was then dispatched to Bakhtan.
 The god expelled the demon and healed the princess.
 The Prince of Bakhtan failed to send the god back to Egypt, thus Khonsu spent 3 years and 9 months in Bakhtan, but one night the Prince saw a dream: the god changed into a golden falcon, left his shrine and flew back to Egypt.
 The Prince understood that he had to let the god go, and ordered the statue to be taken back to Egypt.

-The story of Bentresh inspired the Christian Legend of Hilaria.
+The story of Bentresh has been suggested to have inspired the Christian Legend of Hilaria.
+There are, however, major differences between the two stories.